 Frequently Asked Questions

+Do backlinks still matter?
 Yes, but they are only part of trust.
-Structure, clarity, and authority matter just as much.
+Structure, clarity, entity positioning, and authority matter just as much — if not more — for AI Overview citation.

+How long does it take to appear?
 Some pages start appearing in weeks.
-Others take longer depending on authority and competition.
+Others take longer depending on authority, competition, and how clearly your entity is defined.

-Writing for clicks instead of writing to be a trusted source.
+What is the biggest mistake people make?
+Writing for clicks instead of writing to be a trusted source — and failing to define their entity positioning before creating content.